42 Comments

 Tim Pallies's avatar

 It makes sense Don, but it doesn't match our current reality.
 100% tariffs proposed for those who buy Russian oil?
 Higher tariff's for Brazil over their domestic court case?
-I fully support you position on no tariffs (BOTH WAYS), but that's not what I'm seeing.
+I fully support your position on no tariffs (BOTH WAYS), but that's not what I'm seeing.

 Expand full comment